ibm-cloud-docs/watson-assistant/call-extension.md

     You can also click the ![Extension inspector icon](images/extension-inspector-icon.png) icon to show or hide the extension inspector.
 However, you must click **Inspect** in the preview pane to show information about a particular call to an extension.
     {: tip}

-    The extension inspector shows the following information about a call to an extension:
+    The **Overview** tab of the extension inspector shows the following information about a call to an extension:

     Extension
     :   The name of the extension, as specified in the extension settings.